 A summer internship is a great piece of resume candy that can even lead to a full-time job down the line.
 Regardless of where it takes you, though, your internship can teach you valuable skills you can use well into the future.

 You’ll get the most out of your summer internship if you keep specific goals in mind, so try to pick up these eight key skills while you’re living that intern life.
-If you want to make sure your emails, memos, and other written work is clean and error-free, why not give it a quick spelling and grammar check?
+If you want to make sure your emails, memos, and other written work is clean and error-free, why not give it a quick spelling and grammar check with our paper checker?

 1. Active listening